2.) Overview:

 Mid June Through August:

-Fishing Difficulty: Medium
+Fishing Difficulty: Difficult

 Seasonal Pattern: Summertime